dmitrybelyakov/ansible-localcloud-efs/README.md

 --------------

 `box_user`
-The user that will be the owner of mounted volume.
-The role assumes the user exists and will default to root.
+User that will be the owner of mounted volume.
+The role assumes user exists and will default to root.

+`box_group`
+Group that will be the owner of mounted volume.
+The role assumes group exists and will default to root.

 `efs_id`
 Elastic File System id.
 You get this one when you create a new filesystem in AWS